ArborHacks/HSLearnToHackSnake/Procedure/procedure.md

 * Show "concept" of what snake has to look like: square "links" running in a line that moves
     * In this step, we'll show how place these links on the canvas (later, we'll make them move)
 * To be able to do this, there need to be certain positions (rows and columns) along which the links can exists
-    * Motivation of abstracting a "grid" overtop of the canvas
+    * Motivation of abstracting a "grid" over top of the canvas
 * Partitioning the canvas (which is addressed based on pixels) by "blocks" of pixels of the same size that can be used as "grid coordinates"
     * Visuals of pointing to pixels by multiples of a "grid cell length"